jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-04.md

 "Thanks, Kim," Ethan says, but he's smiling.

-"Anytime, Price."
+"Anytime, Hayes."
 Tyler pulls me into a quick hug.
 "Happy New Year, Sophia.
 Don't let him forget about you while he's in Michigan."

 "I won't."